Simulation-based Inference via Langevin Dynamics with Score Matching: Structured Score-based Langevin Dynamics for SBI

-Since these properties are satisfied by the true score $s^\ast$, it is natural to require the estimated score $s_{\widehat\phi}(\theta, \Xn)$ to inherit them.
-This motivates us to enforce these statistical structures on the score-matching networks, which provides several advantages.
-The additive structure enables a significant reduction in network complexity when modeling i.i.d.~datasets.
-Compared to more general exchangeable architectures such as deep sets \citep{zaheer2017deep}, it is simpler to implement and train while still capturing the essential structure.
-The curvature structure ensures local geometric accuracy, which is particularly beneficial for LMC sampling and is also utilized in our theoretical analysis in \Cref{thm:post_convergence_n_obs}.
-A similar idea of incorporating higher-order information was also explored by \citet{lu2022maximum}.
-The mean-zero structure directly reduces bias in the score-matching error, and as we elaborate below, also helps reduce simulation costs.
-Beyond these direct benefits, incorporating these statistical structures improves the generalizability of score-matching networks, which is crucial for the amortized training procedure, where a score network trained on a single data point is used to compute the score for the entire dataset.
+{ The additive structure is key to scalability with respect to the sample size $n$.
+The mean-zero structure controls the bias that accumulates when single-observation score estimates are summed across the dataset.
+The curvature structure enforces the local second-order geometry of the likelihood score and is essential for maintaining LMC accuracy in a neighborhood of $\theta^\ast$.
+Beyond these direct benefits, incorporating these statistical structures improves the generalizability of score-matching networks, which is crucial for the amortized training procedure in which a score network trained on a single observation is used to compute the score for the entire dataset.

-In this paper, within the i.i.d. setting, we propose a new score network training scheme that integrates all three structures.
-This scheme allows the score network to be trained using a single data point per generated $\theta$, while still enabling computation of the score for the entire dataset with controlled error, thereby yielding substantial savings in simulation costs.
-We also discuss in Appendix~\ref{sec:version1} how this approach can be generalized to dependent data settings, together with the corresponding theoretical results.
+We now describe how these three ingredients can be integrated into the score-matching scheme to improve scalability and accuracy.
+While we focus on the i.i.d.~case in this section, we also discuss in Appendix~\ref{sec:version1} how this approach can be generalized to dependent data settings, together with the corresponding theoretical results. }